FlavioAandres/jiracli/README.md

   $ jiracli findIssue

 OPTIONS
-  -n, --name=name  name to print
+  -n, --name=name  name to print.
+  -o, --owner      Look for the issues reported by me.

 DESCRIPTION
   ...